-FFCDC staff does its best to follow a schedule and make sure that everyone is aware of a special events.
+Fuller Center staff does its best to follow a schedule and make sure that everyone is aware of a special events.
 On occasion, a change in schedule may arise in the classroom in which you volunteer.
-When this happens you may participate, decline or volunteer in another class.
+When this happens you may participate, decline, or volunteer in another class/area.